 Hancock Co. commissioner arrested for sexual assault; awaiting extradition to Las Vegas

 SHELBYVILLE, Ind.
-(WISH) — Hancock County Commissioner John Jessup (R), of Shirley, who is being held at the Shelby County Jail, is awaiting extradition to Las Vegas after he was accused of sexual assault in Nevada.
+(WISH) — Hancock County Commissioner John Jessup, a Republican from Shirley, is being held at the Shelby County Jail and awaiting extradition to Las Vegas after he was accused of sexual assault in Nevada.

 The Las Vegas Police Department issued a warrant for 49-year-old Jessup.